jjantonsen/family_tree/README.md

 # Family Tree API v0.9

-A simple API for storing, editing and visualizing your family tree.
+A simple API for creating, editing and visualizing your family tree.

 - Storage is done using MongoDB (currently supports only one single family tree)
 - Visualization is done using Dot graphs